Islamic Archaeology

 It will be clear that just as the Islamic world covers a large area and a significant proportion of the world’s land surface, so the archaeology of Islam will incorporate considerable diversity in terms of geo-locations, ethnicities, beliefs, environments, languages, histories, politics, and economics.
 At present it is not very clear outside of the very obvious geographical areas, how the extant and application of the subject Islamic Archaeology shuld be defined, which will be one of the major focuses of this article.

-Featured Article: Amulet of Kareem
+Featured Article Amulet of Kareem

-The Kareem Amulet | Explore Seals/Bullae Found in Israel/Palestine >
+The Kareem Amulet | Explore Seals/Bullae Found in Israel/Palestine

-Featured Article: Islamic Coinage
+Featured Article The Islamic Coinage

 The first dated coins that can be assigned to the Muslims are copies of silver Dirhams of the Sassanian ruler Yazdegerd III, struck during the Caliphate of Uthman.
 These coins differ from the original ones in that an Arabic inscription is found in the obverse margins, normally reading "in the Name of Allah".
 The subsequent series was issued using types based on drachmas of Khosrau II, whose coins probably represented a significant proportion of the currency in circulation.